lavendelchen/cub3d/README.md

 # cub3d
-🌈🌈RainbowCube🌈🌈 is a project where we make our first 3D game with raycasting!
+🌈RainbowCube🌈 is a project where we make our first 3D game with raycasting!